COEXCZ/django-translation-manager/docs/configuration.rst

 Mandatory parameters
 --------------------

-Those have to be explicitly set for Django Transaltion Manager to work
+Those have to be explicitly set for Django Translation Manager to work

+This list should contain every directory containing locale directories

 .. code-block:: python